Battle of Taegu: Opening moves

 ROK artillery supporting the ROK 1st Division fires near Taegu.
 Note that the guns are in fact 90 mm Anti-Aircraft guns.

-ROK troops attacked the 13th Division immediately after it completed its crossing, forcing scattered KPA troops into the mountains.
-The division reassembled to the east and launched a concerted night attack, broke the ROK defenses, and began an advance that carried it 20 mi southeast of Naktong-ni on the main road to Taegu.
+ROKA troops attacked the 13th Division immediately after it completed its crossing, forcing scattered KPA troops into the mountains.
+The division reassembled to the east and launched a concerted night attack, broke the ROKA defenses, and began an advance that carried it 20 mi southeast of Naktong-ni on the main road to Taegu.
 Within a week, the KPA 1st and 13th Divisions were converging on the Tabu-dong area, about 15 mi north of Taegu.

 The KPA 15th Division, the next of the KPA divisions in the line to the south, received 1,500 replacements at Kumch'on on August 5, which brought its strength to about 6,500 troops.
 On the next day, its 45th Regiment marched northeast toward the Naktong River.
 This regiment passed through Sonsan on August 7 and crossed the river southeast of that town while under attack by US aircraft.
 Once across the river, this regiment headed into the mountains, initially encountering no opposition.
 Its other two regiments, the 48th and 50th, departed from Kumch'on later and began crossing the Naktong between Indong and Waegwan before dawn of August 8, constructing underwater bridges for their vehicles.
 The KPA supported this crossing by direct tank fire from the western side of the river.
 These tanks next carried out their own river crossing during the day.
 The KPA 15th Division seized Hills 201 and 346 on the east side of the river at the crossing site before advancing eastward into the mountains toward Tabu-dong, 7 mi away.
-On the next day, the ROK 1st Division regained the high ground at the crossing sites, driving the KPA forces further eastward into the mountains.
+On the next day, the ROKA 1st Division regained the high ground at the crossing sites, driving the KPA forces further eastward into the mountains.
 From August 12 through 16, the three regiments of the KPA 15th Division united on the east side of the Naktong River in the vicinity of Yuhak-san, 5 mi east of the crossing site and 3 mi northwest of Tabu-dong.
-The KPA 13th Division quickly locked in combat on Yuhak-san with the ROK 1st Division.
+The KPA 13th Division quickly locked in combat on Yuhak-san with the ROKA 1st Division.